 This step includes placing the root into the jaw bone.
-The entire procedure takes place from inside the mouth so scarring isn’t an issue.
+The entire procedure takes place from inside the mouth, so scarring isn’t an issue.
 Your dentist will make an opening on the gum and drill all the way towards the jaw bone.
-After creating enough area for the root, you dentist places the titanium root and sutures the area.
+After creating enough area for the root, your dentist places the titanium root and sutures the area.

 It takes up to 3 months for the bone to fuse with the root and become one structure.
 This process of healing is so important because it anchors the root permanently.

 After your jawbone heals from the minor surgery, you’ll visit your dentist to place the abutment.
 The abutment is made from titanium as well.
 To put the abutment in place, your dentist will open the gum until the surface of the root is visible.